-As of this Friday, May 25, the General Data Protection Regulation come into effect in all European Union (EU) states.
-Many countries who are not members of the EU are unconcerned about the regulations of the GDPR.
+As of this Friday, May 25, the General Data Protection Regulation comes into effect in all European Union (EU) states.
+Many countries who are not members of the EU remained unconcerned about the requirements of the GDPR.

-Hoever, if your company or organization does business with any clients or employees who are EU citizens then the GDPR does indeed affect your business.
-One of the concerns of businesses and organizations that must comply with these regulations is data retention policies under the GDPR.
+However, if your company or organization does business with any clients or employees who are EU citizens then the GDPR does indeed affect your business.
+One of the concerns of businesses and organizations that must comply with these regulations is data retention policy.

 What is Data Retention?